-Construction funds are included in the bond for the planning of one new elementary school in the Fairfax/Oakton area of the county and the additions at West Potomac, Stuart and Madison High Schools.
-Also included are two capacity enhancement projects which provide construction funds for the new North West County Elementary School in the Herndon area and construction funds to relocate one modular addition.
-The projects contained in this referendum, whether new or renovations will increase the capacity of the school system by more than 5,900 seats upon their completion.
+Capital funds are included in the bond for the planning of one new elementary school in the northwestern part of the county near the Metro’s Silver Line and the renovations at Wakefield Forest, Louise Archer, Crossfield, Mosby Woods, and Bonnie Brae Elementary schools.
+The bond also includes capital funds for the construction of renovations at five elementary schools: Hybla Valley, Washington Mill, Braddock, Fox Mill, and Oak Hill Elementary schools; capacity enhancements at three high schools: West Potomac, Justice, and Madison high schools; and the construction of one new elementary school in the Fairfax/Oakton area.
+Construction funds are also included to relocate one modular addition.
+The projects contained in this referendum, whether new or renovations will increase the capacity of the school system by more than 4,400 seats upon their completion.

 Why Renovate Our Schools?

 Not only do these facilities wear out over time, but they also become outdated, both technologically and instructionally.
-FCPS, therefore, renovates its schools to ensure that students, countywide, have effective and efficient learning environments.
+FCPS renovates its schools to ensure that students, countywide, have effective and efficient learning environments.

-Construction funds for the renovation at Oakton High School and the planning funds for the renovation of Falls Church High School are included in the bond.
-The bond also includes construction and/or planning funds for the renovations of three middle schools and ten elementary schools.
+Construction funds for the renovation at Frost and Cooper Middle Schools are included in the bond.
+The bond also includes construction and/or planning funds for the renovations of ten elementary schools.

 Examples of the other completed renovation improvements include: upgrading basic systems such as heating, air conditioning, lighting, and plumbing; remodeling libraries; upgrading science and technology laboratories; refurbishing general classrooms; upgrading wiring for multimedia devices; and providing upgraded furnishings and equipment, where appropriate.